 There is no simple "hack" for cheap health insurance.
 Sometimes you’ll have many options, leaving you with lots of questions.

 We’ve boiled down the health insurance shopping process into a few simple steps.
 Before we start, you can check out our health insurance guide to familiarize yourself with how health insurance works.
-You’ll also find state-by-state guide to Open Enrollment.
+You’ll also find help at state-by-state guide to open enrollment.